Morphotech/plato/README.md

 - [Docker-compose](https://docs.docker.com/compose/)

-The project depends on [weasyprint](https://weasyprint.org/) for writing PDF from HTML so make sure you have everything weasy print needs to run by following the instructions on this [page](https://weasyprint.readthedocs.io/en/latest/install.html#linux).
+The project depends on [weasyprint](https://weasyprint.org/) for writing PDF from HTML so make sure you have everything weasyprint needs to run by following the instructions on this [page](https://weasyprint.readthedocs.io/en/latest/install.html#linux).

 The instructions are also available below.